-MPERS employed 16 full-time employees and 1 part-time employee on June 30, 2017.
+MPERS employed 16 full-time employees and 1 part-time employee on June 30, 2018.
 Seven former MPERS employees have retired.
 Full-time employees are members of the System (see Note 8).
-For these employees, MPERS accrued 58.00% of payroll during FY2017, amounting to \$1,087,268.
+For these employees, MPERS accrued 58.00% of payroll during fiscal year 2018, amounting to

-The amounts for FY2017 and the three preceding years are shown below.
+\$1,127,506.
+The amounts for fiscal year 2018 and the three preceding years are shown below.
 These amounts are recorded as both a contribution and administrative expense.
 Information regarding the retirement plans can be found in Notes 2 and 5.